-Upon arrival, the guard welcomed us and led us to the parking area for Luljetta’s customers, then a random staff walking greeted us and pointed us to where is the reception area.
-The open reception area smells like spa already, with big comfortable sofa chairs and welcome ice-cold water.
+Upon arrival, the guard welcomed us and led us to the parking area for Luljetta’s customers, then a random staff walking greeted us and pointed us to where was the reception area.
+The open reception area smelled like a spa already, with big comfortable sofa chairs and welcome ice-cold water.
 The receptionist called us after accommodating the two girls before us and asked for our reservation and the package that we’ll avail.
 Reservation is a must.
 Call them before going.

-We availed the cheapest one, the Hanging Garden Retreat which is mostly just access to the facilities, robe, towel and snacks for 5 hours.
+We availed the cheapest one, the Hanging Garden Retreat, which was mostly just access to the facilities, robe, towel and snacks for 5 hours.
 But the receptionist told us that since there were only ten guests that day, they won’t mind if we stay for more than 5 hours, YES!!!
-I’ve read reviews that the massage and set meals are ordinary for the price, so we skipped that.
-We paid using a credit card then we were given wrist tags and asked to ride the golf cart to the hanging garden.
+I’ve read reviews that the massage and set meals were ordinary for the price, so we skipped that.
+We paid using a credit card, then we were given wrist tags and asked to ride the golf cart to the hanging garden.

 Pre-Hanging Gardens Retreat

-Luljetta’s Hanging Garden is just a part of Loreland Farm Resort which is in the mountain edge side of the resort.
+Luljetta’s Hanging Garden is just a part of Loreland Farm Resort, which is on the mountain edge side of the resort.
 It is literally a garden hanging from the mountain.
-The golf cart ride is short, and it is just 10-15 minutes walk from the reception.
-Another receptionist is waiting downstairs who’ll give you instructions and a checklist of things you’ll need.
-She also asked us on what time are we availing our snacks.
+The golf cart ride was short, less than five minutes.
+Another receptionist was waiting downstairs who gave us instructions and a checklist of things we needed.
+She also asked us at what time were we availing our snacks.
 We told her 3:30 PM.

-There’s a separate locker room for the boys and girls of course, but there is only a small reception (again) in the girl’s locker room.
-The staff gave us a locker keys and a basket with a towel and traditional robes (batik) which are very smooth and fresh.
-Paul forgot to bring slippers, but the good thing is you can borrow from them.
+There’s a separate locker room for the boys and girls, of course, but there was a small reception (again) only in the girl’s locker room.
+The staff gave us our locker keys and a basket with our towels and traditional robes (batik), which were very smooth and fresh.
+Paul forgot to bring slippers, but the good thing was he was able to borrow from them.
 He also asked to see the swimming trunks available and decided to borrow that as well.
 Oh, my boyfriend!

 I changed into my swimsuit and put on my colorful batik excitedly.